NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

 # Importing the phylogeny and data

-The data comprises of habitat association and seasonal reproductive strategies for 40 butterfly species from Africa.
-In the data file, the ‘habitat’ variable has three states- forest, fringe (species liked to forest edges or clearings) and open (species found in savannahs) and ‘diapause_strategy’ has three states- no diapause (species reproduce throughout the year), prediapause mating (mate but do not produce eggs)
+The data comprises habitat association and seasonal reproductive strategies for 40 butterfly species from Africa.
+In the data file, the ‘habitat’ variable has three states- forest, fringe (species linked to forest edges or clearings) and open (species found in savannahs) and ‘diapause_strategy’ has three states- no diapause (species reproduce throughout the year), prediapause mating (mate but do not produce eggs)